MatchCake/MatchCake/README.md

 MatchCake is a Python package that provides a new PennyLane device for simulating a specific class of quantum circuits called Matchgate circuits or matchcircuits.
 These circuits are made with matchgates, a class of restricted quantum unitaries that are parity-preserving and operate on nearest-neighbor qubits.
-Due to these constraints, matchgates are simulable classically in polynomial time.
+These constraints lead to matchgates being classically simulable in polynomial time.

-Additionally, MatchCake provides quantum kernels made with [scikit-learn](https://scikit-learn.org/stable/) API to use matchcircuits as a kernel in quantum machine learning algorithms.
+Additionally, this package provides quantum kernels made with [scikit-learn](https://scikit-learn.org/stable/) API to use matchcircuits as a kernel in quantum machine learning algorithms.
 These kernels can be used in a Support Vector Machine (SVM), for example.
 In the [benchmark/classification](benchmark/classification/README.md) folder, you can find some scripts that use SVM with matchcircuits as a kernel to classify the Iris dataset, the Breast Cancer dataset,